marychellecarreon/Rails/README.md

 ### Others
- To make this blog application looks presentable, I applied Bootstrap and CSS for the layout.
+ To make this blog application look presentable, I applied Bootstrap and CSS for the layout.

 ### Screenshot
  - Front page